-It could be that you’ve seen a decrease in the amount of income that you earn and you believe that a decrease in your child support obligation is due.
-Whatever the reason you owe it to yourself and your family to consider the positives and negatives of filing for a modification.
+It could be that you’ve seen a decrease in the amount of income that you earn, and you believe that a decrease in your child support obligation is due.
+Whatever the reason, you owe it to yourself and your family to consider the positives and negatives of filing for a modification.

-If you file, a lawsuit may be filed against you by your opposing party
+If you file, a lawsuit may be filed against you by your opposing party.

 Do you remember the rule that we all learned back in high school science: “Every action has an equal or opposite reaction”?
-While the laws of physics may be different than the laws contained in the Texas Family Code, the fact remains that if you act as the aggressor in filing a lawsuit against your child’s other parent it is likely that he or she will come back and assert some grievance against you as well.
-Essentially he or she will piggy back off your lawsuit to file one of their own against you.
+While the laws of physics may be different than the laws contained in the Texas Family Code, the fact remains that if you act as the aggressor in filing a lawsuit against your child’s other parent, it is likely that he or she will come back and assert some grievance against you as well.
+Essentially he or she will piggyback off your lawsuit to file one of their own against you.

 The reason why these “countersuits” are so common in modification cases in Texas is that the other side doesn’t really have anything to lose by filing, so he or she may as well do it.
-If it can negate any claims you are making or scare you enough into dropping your lawsuit it was worth the time and money to draft and file the paperwork in the first place.
-You are paying more money to file your lawsuit and their countersuit costs a fraction of that which you’ve already spent to initiate the case.
+If it can negate any claims you are making or scare you enough into dropping your lawsuit, and it was worth the time and money to draft and file the paperwork in the first place.
+You are paying more money to file your lawsuit, and their countersuit costs a fraction of that which you’ve already spent to initiate the case.

-If you have to face a counter-suit you will simultaneously be responsible for presenting evidence sufficient to win your own case, while having to wage a defensive battle against the claims and allegations of your child’s other parent.
-Realistically this means more time, money and effort for you and your attorney and can end up being a double whammy if you are not successful in your case and your child’s other parent is in theirs.
+If you have to face a counter-suit, you will simultaneously be responsible for presenting evidence sufficient to win your own case while having to wage a defensive battle against the claims and allegations of your child’s other parent.
+Realistically this means more time, money, and effort for you and your attorney and can end up being a double whammy if you are not successful in your case and your child’s other parent is in theirs.

 Of course, you can always have your family law attorney call the opposing party’s lawyer and discuss a nonsuit of both cases.
 This means that a piece of paper is filed stating a request to have the lawsuit you’ve filed dropped from the court’s docket as if it had never been filed.
 The problem is that now it takes two to tango.
 You can’t nonsuit both cases- only your own.
-If the opposing party wants to he or she can maintain their case against you no matter what you decide to do with your own case.
+If the opposing party wants to, he or she can maintain their case against you no matter what you decide to do with your own case.

-Filing a modification means asking a court to fix a twice broken situation
+Filing a modification means asking a court to fix a twice-broken situation.

-Modification suits are often anger multipliers
+Modification suits are often anger multipliers.

-Odds are good that you and your child’s other parent are not getting along all that well if a modification suit has been filed.
+The odds are good that you and your child’s other parent are not getting along all that well if a modification suit has been filed.
 If there are already small fires surrounding your relationship with this person, the filing of the modification suit will add gasoline and light a match at the same time to those flames.

-Anger, hostility and negative words about one another will be shared between the two of you (if you’re even communicating with one another) and possibly even with your children.
+Anger, hostility, and negative words about one another will be shared between the two of you (if you’re even communicating with one another) and possibly even with your children.

 Modification attorneys for southeast Texas families: The Law Office of Bryan Fagan, PLLC

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Custody E-Book”

 Other Articles you may be interested in: